VishnuGShephertz/App42-Photo-Sharing/README.md

 4. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager tab and do step #3 to create a game.
 5. Download the eclipse project from this repo and import it in the same.
 6. Open Constants.java in sample app and give the value of app42APIkey app42SecretKey that you have received in step 2 or 4
-7. [Download Face book SDk] (https://github.com/facebook/facebook-android-sdk) and add it as a library project in your application
+7. [Download Face-book SDk] (https://github.com/facebook/facebook-android-sdk) and add it as a library project in your application
 8. You can also modify your FB_APP_ID isn Constants.java file.
 9. Build and Run